K-shejuti/Inverter-Design-and-analysis/README.md

 ![Screenshot from 2024-01-04 01-27-07](https://github.com/K-shejuti/Inverter-Design-and-analysis/assets/152790020/6cf18a38-0c0e-4d47-a7ed-3aa9b96b265f)

-From the simulation tpHL=0.24 picosecond and tpLH=0.35 picosecond
+From the simulation tpHL=0.24 picosecond and tpLH=0.35 picosecond.

+#### 1.3.2 RISE and FALL time
+Here we will calculate rise and fall time and factors that affect the rise and fall time.